Rock-it-science/job-ad-analysis/README.md

 Files not included in the above flowchart:
  - **`report.ipynb`: The project report notebook!**
+ - `demo_report.ipynb`: Exerpt from the full report ran on a smaller dataset for the demo video.
+ - `slides.pptx`: Slides used in the demo video.
  - `testing.py`: Unit tests for the major components of the project.

 # Instructions - How to run the code

- 1. **Scrape ads**: Modify lines 9 and 10 in `scrape-jobs.py` to be the desired search terms, then run with `python scrape_jobs.py`.
+ 1. **Scrape ads**: Open `scrape-jobs.py` and modify lines 9 and 10 to be the desired search terms.
+Run with `python scrape_jobs.py`.
 Once the script is complete, it will print out a preview of the results.
 The full results can be seen in `data/unique_ads.csv`.

  2. **Pre-process ads**: The scraped ad text is very raw and contains characters we want remove before our analysis.
 We can now run `python text_preprocessing.py` to process the text.
 This script will output to `data/processed_ads.csv`.